Thinkers of the New Left: Reception

 Thinkers of the New Left was reviewed by John Dunn in The Times Literary Supplement, and Dennis O'Keeffe in Modern Age.
-Colin Crouch argued in The Political Quarterly that Scruton often resorts to personal attacks, calling J.K.
+Colin Crouch argued in The Political Quarterly that Scruton often resorts to personal attacks, such as calling J.K.
 Galbraith a "parasite".
-Crouch also describes Scruton as "paranoid" with a "Manichean#Figurative use conservatism" which equivocates all criticism of the West as allegiance to the Soviets and comparing dry writing styles to Stalinist crimes.
+Crouch also describes Scruton as "paranoid" with a "Manichean conservatism" which equates all criticism of the West with allegiance to the Soviets and compares dry writing styles to Stalinist crimes.

 Looking back on Thinkers of the New Left in 2015, Scruton wrote that because the book was published while Margaret Thatcher was Prime Minister and he, then teaching at a university, was known as a prominent opponent of the British Left, it was "greeted with derision and outrage", and its publication marked "the beginning of the end" for his university career and led to attacks on his character and on all of his works, regardless of whether they dealt with politics.
 According to Scruton, an academic philosopher wrote to Longman, the book's publisher, that Longman had been "tarnished by association" with Scruton's work, and one of Longman's best-selling educational writers threatened to "take his products elsewhere if the book stayed in print".
 Scruton writes that copies of Thinkers of the New Left were removed from bookshops as a result.

 The journalist Tim Adams, writes that underground copies of Thinkers of the New Left were distributed in the former Czechoslovakia after the book's withdrawal in Britain, while according to Scruton, "samizdat editions" of the book appeared in both Czech and Polish, and it was subsequently translated into Chinese, Korean and Portuguese.
 Adams describes Thinkers of the New Left as "a closely argued attack on what Scruton saw as the prevailing fundamentalism of his world, the grip of Marxist and post-Marxist thinking within Britain’s universities."